neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartII/Kickstart.rst

 .. tip::
 	If you get an error at this point, like a "404 Not Found" this could be caused by outdated cache entries.
-Because FLOW3 should be running in ``Development`` context at this point, it is supposed to detect changes to code and resource files, but this seems to sometimes fail...
+Because TYPO3 Flow should be running in ``Development`` context at this point, it is supposed to detect changes to code and resource files, but this seems to sometimes fail...
 Before you go crazy looking for an error on your side, **try clearing the cache manually**